 Rangers enforce the rules under NSW State law.
 If you ignore or break them, you could be fined.

-We may occasionally reserve any part of the Blue Mountains Botanic Garden for one or more of the following:
+We may occasionally reserve space in any part of the Garden for one or more of the following:

-The Trust may give any one or more of the following directions:
+The Garden may give any one or more of the following directions:

-- A direction closing to the public any part of the Trust lands (including any reserved land and any road, path or building)
+A direction closing to the public any part of the Garden (including any reserved land and any road, path or building)

-- A direction charging admission to any part of the Trust lands
+A direction charging admission to any part of the Garden

-A direction imposing conditions (such as conditions prohibiting the possession or consumption of alcohol) subject to which the public may enter any part of the Trust lands.
+A direction imposing conditions (such as conditions prohibiting the possession or consumption of alcohol) subject to which the public may enter any part of the Garden

 A direction under this clause may be given:

-- In any case - by means of a sign displayed on or adjacent to the part of the Trust lands concerned, or
+In any case - by means of a sign displayed on or adjacent to the part of the Garden concerned, or

 Filming and Photography

-If you are a visitor to the gardens seeking to document your visit for personal use with photos and filming, no permit is required.
+If you are a visitor to the Garden seeking to document your visit for personal use with photos and filming, no permit is required.